nastasha-w/fire-an/README.md

 variables do not need to be changed.
 They're basically just stored here because this started off as a parameter file.

+Storing files as `opts_locs_<system>.py` and copying those to `opts_locs.py` locally is recommended, as it provides a back-up for the setups on github, without constantly overwriting local locations.

 running the scripts:
 --------------------